Cldfire/Forum-Notifier/README.md

 Keep tabs on all those forum sites / accounts.
 Sends you desktop notifications for new alerts, messages and \<whatever else\>, allows you to change the signature, profile image and more for all (or specific) accounts, displays (and tracks) account stats and more, all in one easy-to-use, clean interface.
 In addition, a mobile version (for Android and possibly iOS) is a future possibility.
 If you have any other ideas or suggestions, please share them [here](https://github.com/Cldfire/Forum-Notifier/issues/26).

-Please note that this project is currrently in the early stages of development.
+Please note that this project is currently in the early stages of development.

 ##Supported Software / Sites:
 General software types: